ArchBase/Koppara-Neural-Network-in-GDscript/README.md

 # Koppara-Neural Network in GDscript
  Koppara library with its framework allows you to implment fullly functional neural networks, ML models etc. in Godot natively.
- ## Possibility💪
+ ## Possibility💪(may not  be practical)
   * Language Models
   * Computer vision models
   * Voice recognition models
  ## Things included in demo✔️
   * Self driving simple car
+  * Simple RNN based Language Model

 # How to use Koppara❓
- Just copy paste or clone this repo to res:// of your godot project Use demo/self_driving_car.gd as a reference to implement and train your model
+ Just copy paste or clone this repo to res:// of your godot project Use any demo as a reference to implement and train your model

 # How this works⚙️
  ## Architecture